-Fiber adds to food waste in the intestines and slows down the digestive process, thus you feel fuller, longer.
+Fiber adds to food waste in the intestines and slows down the digestive process, thus you feel fuller, longer and one of the things that reduce appetite.
 Good sources of fiber include green, leafy vegetables, flax & chia seeds, oats, and most legumes.
 Aim to take in at least 30g of fiber per day, spread out over each meal.

 2. Eat slower

-This is probably the easiest tip to follow in this article.
+This is probably the easiest of our diet hacks to follow in this article.
 Eating slowly gives your brain time to catch up with your stomach and realize that it’s filling up.
 You’re much more likely to overeat if you rush through your meal.

 3. Start each meal with food that is high in water content